leptos-rs/cargo-leptos/README.md

 ## Configuration

 The columns are in order of preference.
-I.e. a parameter found in an environment variable will take precedence to a value found in _Cargo.toml_.
+I.e. a parameter found in an environment variable will take precedence over a value found in _Cargo.toml_.

 | parameter             | env <sup>1</sup>    | Cargo.toml                               | default <sup>2</sup> |
 | --------------------- | ------------------- | ---------------------------------------- | -------------------- |